Floshonggeu/Big-Data-Applications-Project/README.md

 - Mlflow
 - SHAP

+The data used is from kaggle, it's a datasrt about credit risk.
+We could only upload the test dataset on the git repository, as the train one was unfortunately too big to be uploaded.

 ## Structuration

 After creating a Git repository and granting access to everyone that needed it, we decided to start computing models on Jupyter Lab in a Conda environment.